aws-samples/aws-modernization-hub/content/card/cprime.md

 workshop_url: https://cprime.awsworkshop.io/
 ---

-In this workshop, you will learn how to use Jira for effective planning and collaboration.
+In this workshop, you will learn from Cprime how to use Jira for effective planning and collaboration.